 Your fiance` must request approval for the ceremony, then the facility will inform them of the approved date and time.
 Below are general guidelines for each facility.
 These are subject to change.

 Ada County Jail

 Dates/Times: Any Saturday or Sunday, typically at 9:00 am.

 Idaho Department of Corrections (IDOC) Facilities

-Dates/Times: Typically marriage ceremonies are held before regular visiting hours only.
-At the CAPP facility in Kuna, these ceremonies are usually at 7:00 am or 7:30 am on a visiting day.
-At the NICI facility in Cottonwood, these ceremonies are usually at 11:30 am on the visiting day.
+Dates/Times: Typically, marriage ceremonies only occur before regular visiting hours.
+At the CAPP facility in Kuna, these ceremonies are at 7:00 am, or 7:30 am on a visiting day.
+At the NICI facility in Cottonwood, these ceremonies are at 11:30 am on the visiting day.

 Snake River Correctional Institute